kaitlyn-pixley-dtqhTekw09M-unsplash.jpg

 Dancing for Anchor Splash and Breaking a UO Running Club Record

 Honestly?
 We crushed it.
 No gimmicks, no cheap tricks—just heart, hustle, and a killer routine.
-In my (very humble) opinion, we should’ve taken home first place.
+In my (very humble) opinion, we should’ve taken first place.

-But hey—don’t take my word for it.
+But hey—don’t just take my word for it.
 See for yourself.

 Right after the dance wrapped up, I hopped on my bike and headed straight to Hayward Field.
 No time to relax—I barely had a second to warm up before check-in.
-I remember weaving underneath the grandstands to find the staging area.
+I remember weaving under the grandstands to find the staging area.
 Nerves were high.
 When our event was finally called, my teammates and I stepped out from the tunnel and onto the track together.

-2016 was a breakout year for me—I’d already shattered the club records for the 100m and 200m at the Willamette Invitational.
+2016 was a breakout year for me—I’d already shattered club records for the 100m and 200m at the Willamette Invitational.
 This was my shot at a third.
 We had the squad to do it; all that was left was to lock in and execute.

 I marked off my steps—about twenty paces—and laid down my tape.
 Watching the race back now, I have to give props to Ahmad for the clean handoff.
 As I sprinted down the back stretch, I suddenly caught a flash of white in my peripheral vision.